-All Ouster sensors may be easily set up by mounting to the base to a mounting with the correct mounting hole pattern and following the interconnection instructions delineated in the Mounting section of the Hardware User Manual.
+All Ouster sensors can be easily set up by following the instructions outlined in the hardware user manual.
 Any mounting orientation is acceptable.
-Each sensor is shipped attached to a mount for test or normal use specified operating temperature range, but the sensor may be mounted directly to any appropriate mount with Thermal Capacity appropriate for the application of the user.
+Each sensor is shipped with an attached mount that can be used for test or normal use within the specified operating conditions.
+The sensor may also be affixed to any other user specific mount of appropriate thermal capacity.
 Please contact Ouster for assistance with approving the use of user specific mounting arrangements.

-Any attempt to utilize the sensor outside the Environmental parameters delineated in the relevant data sheet for your Ouster sensor may result in voiding the warranty.
+Any attempt to utilize the sensor outside the environmental parameters delineated in the relevant data sheet for your Ouster sensor may result in voiding the warranty.

 When power is applied, the sensor powers up and commences boot-up with the laser disabled.
-The bootup sequence is approximately 60s in duration, after which the internal sensor optics subassembly commences spinning, and the laser is activated, and the unit operates in the default 1024 x 10 Hz mode.
+The boot-up sequence is approximately 60s in duration, after which the internal sensor optics subassembly commences spinning, the laser is activated, and the unit operates in the default 1024 x 10 Hz mode.
 When the sensor is running, and the laser is operating, a faint red flickering light may be seen behind the optical window.

-Note that all Ouster sensors utilize either an 850nm or 865 nm infrared laser that is only dimly discernible to the naked eye, while transmitting a laser eye-safe fundamental signal in the respective IR band.
-Refer to the appropriate Hardware User Manual to determine the specific wavelength of your sensor.
-While the sensor is fully Class 1 eye safe, Ouster strongly recommends against peering into the optical window at close range while the sensor is operating.
+Note that all Ouster sensors utilizes an 865nm infrared laser that is only dimly discernible to the naked eye.
+The sensor is fully Class 1 eye safe, though Ouster strongly recommends against peering into the optical window at close range while the sensor is operating.
+Ouster sensors are equipped with a multilayer series of internal safety interlocks to ensure compliance to Class 1 Laser Eye Safe limits.

 All Ouster sensors are hermetically sealed units, and are not user-serviceable.
 Any attempt to unseal the enclosure has the potential to expose the operator to hazardous laser radiation.